VarCannon/hrext09-my-cruddy-app/README.md

   build objects containing item names prices character names and skills
--links to popular build sites for each game -potentially push builds to social media?
+-links to popular build sites for each game -potentially option to link to social media and post builds?
+-make builds save public/private and be searchable by other users -vote counter for builds which pushes them up or down when searched.